 The Company follows the principles provided by the Goodwill and Other Intangibles standard of the ASC.
 Goodwill is not amortized but rather tested annually for impairment.
 The Company performs their annual impairment test on the first day of the fourth quarter in each respective fiscal year.
 The Company has four operating segments, Rigid Open Top, Rigid Closed Top, Specialty Films and Tapes, Bags & Coatings.
 Each of the operating segments has goodwill with the exception of the Tapes, Bags & Coatings segment.
 For purposes of conducting the annual goodwill impairment test, the Company has determined that the operating segments are the reporting units.
 Each component within each respective operating segment has similar economic characteristics and therefore have been aggregated into one reporting unit.
 The Company completed the annual impairment test and determined the carrying value of the Specialty Films division exceeded its fair value.
-The Company performed the second step of its evaluation to calculate the impairment and as a result recorded a goodwill impairment charge of \$165 in Restructuring and impairment charges on the Consolidated Statement of Operations in fiscal 2011.
-See Note 4 for additional discussion.
-The changes to fair value that triggered the impairment charge were primarily attributed to base volume declines in our Specialty Films reporting unit that were experienced in fiscal 2011 due to our strategy to increase prices.
+The Company performed the second step of its evaluation to calculate the impairment and as a result recorded a goodwill impairment charge of \$165 in Restructuring and impairment charge were primarily attributed to base volume declines in our Specialty Films reporting unit that were experienced in fiscal 2011 due to our strategy to increase prices.